Mini-CV

 I'm a native of Las Pedroñeras, Cuenca, Spain, placed in "La Mancha" region and included in "La Ruta de Don Quijote".
 My hometown is distinctly known for its superior purple garlic (ajo morado).

 I was close to pursuing a career in piano playing.
 I maintain interest in piano and classical music and try to practice often.
-My favorite pianist is Claudio Arrau.
+My favorite pianists are Alicia de Larrocha and Claudio Arrau.

-See him here and here, performing at his best.
-A true heir to Liszt's spiritual school, his playing is one of the last witnesses of the romantic style.
+See them in action here, here, and here performing at their best.
+As a heir to Liszt's spiritual school, Arrau's playing is one of the last witnesses of the romantic style.
 The most impressive player I've ever seen live is Martha Argerich, just incredible!
-Rafael Orozco and Alicia de Larrocha cannot be missed either, IMVHO.
+Rafael Orozco cannot be missed either, IMVHO, with incredible recordings.